 - Repeat the cycle…

-When will the sourdough starter be ready for use?
+When will the starter be ready for use?

 If you used all-purpose flour right from the start, then the starter is ready after seven days.
 If between feedings the starter is doubling in size each time, then it is a sign that it has become stable.
-This means that the beneficial microorganisms has taken complete control of the starter and that no unwanted microorganisms are left to interfere.
+This means that the beneficial microorganisms has taken complete control of the starter.

-- A ready, stable starter looks fermented and has a pungent, tangy taste
+A stable sourdough starter has a pungent, tangy taste

-Now you can start using the discarded half starter in baking.
-You can use it right away or store it in a separate jar in the fridge until you will use it.
+Now you can start using the starter.
+You can use it right away or store it in a separate jar in the fridge.

 How long should a sourdough starter be kept at room temperature?

 Keeping the starter in the fridge means you don’t have to feed it twice a day anymore.
-However, it needs to be fed regularly.
-We do it once a week since it’s frequently used.
-But once or twice a month is OK.
+However, it still needs to be fed regularly.
+Once a week is normal if frequently used.
+Otherwise, once or twice a month is fine.